BIO00066I Workshop 4

 Interpretation

 When p-values are < 0.05, this means we have a significant effect from this factor.
-Do day, clone, and the induction media all have a significant effects?
+Do day, clone, and the induction media all have a significant effect?

 8.4 ANOVA (multiplicative model)

-Now then examine a multiplicative (non additive) model.
+Now examine a multiplicative (non additive) model.
 Here we examine whether interactions between the factors affect the pNP levels.
-To test this, we simple replace the plus symbol (+) with an asterisk (*) in our code:
+To test this, we simply replace the plus symbol (+) with an asterisk (*) in our code:

 #run the ANOVA